 1 x Power House

 Completing the Functional Threshold Power (FTP) test

 As we use power as the most effective form of measuring output, we recommend new members undertake an ‘FTP’ test as soon as possible before starting their program.
 The result of this test will give you a number in watts that is sustainable over 1 hour – your ‘FTP’.
 Once completing the test you will be able to train to an accurate percentage of power and heart rate that will determine the intensity of each session.
 The test includes a short warm up followed by a 20 minute effort by which your average power is calculated over, and multiplied by 95% to determine the FTP.

 Athlete Lab session descriptions – What do our sessions achieve?

-The sessions we offer at Athlete Lab are designed to work at different training zones, as advised by Shane Sutton, British Cycling Performance Director and Head of Coaching at Athlete Lab.
-Each training zone refers to a different level of intensity based on a percentage of heart rate, power, interval duration and perceived exertion.
+The sessions we offer at Athlete Lab are designed to work at different training zones.
+Each training zone refers to a different level of intensity based on a percentage of Functional Threshold Power (FTP), heart rate, interval duration, and perceived exertion.
 Each zone will have a different effect on the body, so it is important to structure your training accordingly and include appropriate recovery.

 |Session Title||Zone||FTP%||MHR%||RPE||Interval duration|

 |Ironmania||2||56‑75%||<65%||1-3||10-30min||Can be used as a lower intensity session with reduced FTP – spinning the legs out with a lower heart rate|